joaomauricio5/100-days-of-code/log.md

 <a name="day5"></a>
 ### Day 5: 1 March 2022, Tuesday

-**Today's Progress**: Today I started by learning exploring Error Handling with Swift.
+**Today's Progress**: Today I started by learning Error Handling with Swift.
 I explored what throwing functions are and how they can be useful in order to specify the kinds of errors our programs might come across.
 To call throwing functions I also learned about the *try* keyword, its different variations (*try*, *try?* and *try!*), and the do-catch statement.
-Lastly, I completed a module from Codecademy's [Learn Intermediate Swift Course](https://www.codecademy.com/learn/learn-intermediate-swift) regarding Protocols and Generics, which culminated in a small project exploring those concepts (link [here](https://app.codingrooms.com/w/ILhbd3gbqTAe).
+Lastly, I completed a module from Codecademy's [Learn Intermediate Swift Course](https://www.codecademy.com/learn/learn-intermediate-swift) regarding Protocols and Generics, which culminated in a small project exploring those concepts (link [here](https://app.codingrooms.com/w/ILhbd3gbqTAe)).
 With this new knowledge, I now feel ready to continue the [SwiftUI - Building Lists and Navigation](https://developer.apple.com/tutorials/swiftui/building-lists-and-navigation) Tutorial in such a way that I actually understand what is going on.
 I will continue that project tomorrow!

 **Key Takeaways**: